kchuang8899/Wazuh-Chef/README.md

 The cookbook can be used to install OSSEC in one of the three types:

-* server - use the pm_wazuh_ossec::manager recipe.
+* server - use the wazuh_ossec::manager recipe.
-* agent - use the pm_wazuh_ossec::agent recipe
+* agent - use the wazuh_ossec::agent recipe
-* API - use the pm_wazuh_ossec::wazuh-api recipe
+* API - use the wazuh_ossec::wazuh-api recipe

-For the OSSEC server, create a role, `phishme_server`.
+For the OSSEC server, create a role, `wazuh_server`.
 Add attributes per above as needed to customize the installation.
 ```
   {
-    "name": "phishme_server",
+    "name": "wazuh_server",
     "description": "",
     "json_class": "Chef::Role",
     "default_attributes": {